Gertje823/Vinted-Scraper/README.md

 -- *Currently working on [version 2.0](https://github.com/Gertje823/Vinted-Scraper/tree/v2)* (WIP) --

 ## How to use
+1. Download/clone this repo
+2. Download the dependencies using `pip install -r requirements.txt`
+3. run the script `python scraper.py`

 ### Vinted
 Put the user IDs of the accounts in the users.txt and run the script.
 The script will download all the images and put it in the downloads folder.